Have you ever found yourself in a vintage store, rummaging through that bewitching giant basket of scarves?

 Scarves made their evocative place in our lives thanks to their ancestor the bandana, which has been a wearable staple for well over 200 years, and has taken on just as many guises.
 While inspired by kerchiefs (the original ancestor), the modern bandana hails from around 1780 after America had won its independence, and a printmaker named John Hewson created the “first” bandana: an unflattering yet patriotic depiction of George Washington.
 From promoting political campaigns and patriotism to later promoting pop-culture like Elvis and advertising like Disney’s Snow White and the Kellogg’s brand, banadas have always been hard workers.The word itself is rooted in the Hindi 'bāṅdhnū' and in the Urdu 'bāndhnū' which translates to “a tied, bound cloth.

 ”A piece of fabric elevated to the most flexible object on the planet that can be both worn or put to good use?
 I was all-in.

-You know, the level where I wanted to meet the scarf’s parents and start to make real commitments.
+You know, the level where I wanted to meet the bandana’s parents and start to make real commitments.
 But sometimes, great relationships just aren’t great enough.
 And while my vintage scarf was there for me in countless ways, I wanted more.
 When I sat down to create the first OZMA scarf, it was the 1930’s Bandana which I based on the iconic vintage scarf I came to love through my own obsession with how many uses it had!